appindesign/M-Time-Series/readme.md

 ## SignificantFigures
 Solves the problem of high cardinality in columns of values.
 This is a common situation in time series data such as sensor readings.
 High cardinality compromises performance because the data model will be big and DAX calculations will be slower.

 The function takes a number and rounds it to your choice of significant figures.
-Where there is a tie between numbers to round to, a third parameter allows you to specify a rounding mode (as described in [Microsoft Learn, "RoundingMode.Type"](https://learn.microsoft.com/en-us/powerquery-m/roundingmode-type)).
+Where there is a tie between numbers to round to, a third parameter allows you to specify a rounding mode (as described in Microsoft Learn, [RoundingMode.Type](https://learn.microsoft.com/en-us/powerquery-m/roundingmode-type)).
+Wikipedia has descriptions of [scientific notation](https://en.wikipedia.org/wiki/Scientific_notation) and [significant figures](https://en.wikipedia.org/wiki/Scientific_notation).